Hiccdown Development Notes

 Dennis Hackethal’s avatar

-Dennis HackethalOP revised about 1 year ago·#305
+Dennis HackethalOP revised over 1 year ago·#305

 Does that mean they wouldn’t have access to the view_context?
 If so, calling helper methods from inside these class methods wouldn’t be possible.

-Criticism of #1980Criticized1oustanding criticism
+Criticism of #1980Criticized1

 Dennis Hackethal’s avatar

-Dennis HackethalOP revised about 1 year ago·#310
+Dennis HackethalOP revised over 1 year ago·#310

 If so, there might be a way to bind them to the view_context.
 Or I could definitely pass the view_context explicitly as the first parameter: